Your boss isn't your friend & 4 other things to know before getting your 1st job

 If you don’t like your first job, learn from it and move on.
 The worst thing you can do is let your own misery affect your performance and leave a job on bad terms.

-Legit.ng earlier highlighted 10 things job seekers must remove from their CV in 2021.
+Legit.ng earlier highlighted some things job seekers must remove from their CV in 2021.
+One of such is career objectives.

 According to @therealcvguru, including a career objective in the CV shifts the focus away from what the applicant can do, why the applicant should be hired or what problem they can solve.